Putting a price on your personal data sounds like a good idea but raises plenty of questions

 What does it actually do

 DASHBOARD, note, does not propose giving consumers a payout for their personal data.
 But it does try to establish a price in the name of making consumers more aware of what they’re actually paying for “free” services like Facebook.
-The bill calls on the Securities and Exchange Commission to devise a common way for all for all tech companies to report the value of its user data.
+The bill calls on the Securities and Exchange Commission to devise a common way for all tech companies to report the value of its user data.

 That may not be easy.
 It depends on how a tech company uses the data.
 Not all personal data is created equal.
 A piece of personal data’s value for targeting ads depends on where its owner lives, how they respond to ads, and their spending power.
 The personal data of someone in the U.S., moreover, has been estimated to be four times that of the average social media user.
 Some have attempted to measure the price of personal data in broad strokes.
-One 2017 study found that ads served without the aid of personal data (in this case web behavior data) were worth almost 60% less to advertisers than those targeted using personal data.
+One 2017 study found that ads served without the aid of personal data (in this case, web behavior data) were worth almost 60% less to advertisers than those targeted using personal data.

 And the DASHBOARD Act requires the tech companies to report the aggregate value of the personal data it holds.
 Antitrust scholar and former ad industry executive Dina Srinivasan doubts there will be a meaningful impact in the market from reporting aggregated user data in quarterly filings—especially since the question of how the value of the data is calculated will be heavily debated.